DiegoOrtego/LabelNoiseMOIT/README.md

-# <a href="https://arxiv.org/abs/2012.04462" target="_blank"> Multi-Objective Interpolation Training for Robustness to Label Noise - Official PyTorch code
+# <a href="https://arxiv.org/abs/2012.04462" target="_blank"> "Multi-Objective Interpolation Training for Robustness to Label Noise" - Official PyTorch code

 Joint interpolated supervised contrastive learning and interpolated semi-supervised learning for robustness to label noise.
 We achieve state-of-the-art results in CIFAR-10, CIFAR-100, Mini-ImageNet and Mini-WebVision!